+Dry most loads using the Energy Preferred Automatic Setting ().
 Your Automatic cycle(s) shuts off when the selected dryness is reached.
 The Cycle Control Knob will not move until the load is almost dry.
-After the cool-down and the FINISH GUARD® portion of the cycle (if selected), the Knob automatically turns to an OFF area and tumbling stops.
+After the cool-down, the Knob automatically turns to an OFF area and tumbling stops.

-- If the load is drier than you like, select a setting closer to LESS DRY the next time you dry a similar load. - If the load is not as dry as you like, complete drying using the Timed Drying cycle.
-Select a setting closer to VERY DRY the next time you dry a similar load.
+- If the load is drier than you like, select a setting closer to LESS DRY the next time you dry a similar load. - If the load is not as dry as you like, complete drying using a Timed cycle.
+Select a setting closer to MORE DRY the next time you dry a similar load.